MethodGrab/is/README.md

-# is.js
+# is
-UA detection.
+> Browser detection from a user agent string.

+## Why
-Feature detection should be used where possible but sometimes it's not enough.
+Feature detection is preferable but sometimes it's not enough to deal with device specific quirks.

 ## Usage